Arcimoto: Batteries

 As of 2021, Arcimoto is utilizing cells made by the manufacturer Farasis Energy, a Chinese-based battery cell supplier.
 Farasis will add additional production capacity in the United States and Europe.
 This will enable lower costs for Arcimoto, reduced lead time, and decrease the likelihood of logistical delays concerning the physical distance and political climate between the US and China.
 As of May 2020, their supplier was conducting site selection in the US.

 The FUV platform uses pouch cells with a Lithium-Nickel Manganese Cobalt (NMC) battery chemistry of about 30 Ah each from Farasis Energy, which are the same as Zero Motorcycle's cells or the cells in the Polaris / Brammo Empulse.
 The cells combine to a total of 19.2 kWh in the FUV battery in a 28s 6p configuration.
 In conventional EV battery notation, "6p" means that cells are combined in groups of 6 cells in parallel (for 180 Ah of total capacity), and "28s" means that 28 of those groups are connected in series.
 A smaller battery pack of 12 kWh has a 28s 4p configuration of the same cells, for the same pack voltage but only two-thirds of the capacity.
-Arcimoto developed their own interconnect system for the batteries using a "novel way of crimping bus bars."
+Arcimoto developed their own interconnect system for their batteries.
 The battery is capable of accepting level 2 charging; however, the company plans on making their fleet vehicles handle higher charging rates in the future.